cabaf/sparseprop/README.md

 # Do you want to contribute?

 1. Check the open issues or open a new issue to start a discussion around your new idea or the bug you found
-2. For the repository and make your changes!
+2. Fork the repository and make your changes!
 3. Send a pull request